agentmorris/camera-trap-ml-survey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/eventfinder.png" width="500">

 **Norouzzadeh, M. S., Morris, D., Beery, S., Joshi, N., Jojic, N., & Clune, J. (2019).
-A deep active learning system for species identification and counting in camera trap images. arXiv preprint arXiv:1910.09716.**
+A deep active learning system for species identification and counting in camera trap images.
+Methods in Ecology and Evolution, 2020. **

 Take an active learning approach to adapting species classification models to new species distributions; describe an architecture that uses a large embedding model (trained infrequently) and a small classification model (trained frequently), along with active learning selection strategies.
 Though only in a simulated active learning environment, they show the same results on Snapshot Serengeti with 14.1k labels as was previously achieved with 3.2M labels.